anyaevostinar/anyaevostinar.github.io/classes/111-f24/quizzes-overview.md

     * Proficiency: Identifying and explaining `TypeError`s
     * Mastery: Identifying and explaining scope errors
 14. Predicting the behavior of a program
-    * Proficiency: Predicting behavior of imperative program
+    * Proficiency: Predicting behavior of imperative program with changing variables
     * Mastery: Predicting behavior of functional/object-oriented program
 15. Explaining the difference between objects and classes
     * Proficiency: Identifying classes and objects in example code